gautiermarechal/poly/content/posts/abstraction-mind-computers.md

 For example, the word “horse” encompasses anything that resembles a horse in your perception.
 All these particular elements in the group are linked by the essence that makes each element part of the group.
 And this essence is the result of the abstract ideas that you have of horses.
 Abstraction forms the essence in the mind and creates knowledge as a whole.

 Now, what is clearly an abstraction?
-The roots of the words define something abstracted as “something pulled or drawn away”.
+The roots of the word define something abstracted as “something pulled or drawn away”.
 This is exactly the process that the mind engages in when grouping ideas as mentioned above.
 It converts the real element to a mental appearance (or idea) and detaches the latter from any real-life features as space or time.

 ![Space and Time](/images/abstraction-mind-computers/abstraction-2.png#center)